Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

 6. Contrast UI value
 7. Default value

+The agent expects that the *contrast_security.yaml* configuration file exists in the application's root directory (where the *package.json* file usually resides).
+If you want to change the location of the file, provide the agent with the new location using one of the following methods:

+* Pass a CLI option `--configFile <location>`
+* Set the `CONTRAST_CONFIG` environment variable

 Go to the [Node YAML Template](installation-nodeconfig.html#node-template) for fully formatted properties that you can copy and use in your own configuration files.

 ## Configuration Options